 The Baia de Todos los Santos is another must-see in all the cities in Brazil.
 You can watch fishing boats bob in the water, as you enjoy a caipirinha.
 This is also a good spot to hear local Afro-Brazilian music, as many of the plazas hold open air concerts.

-For more information on trips to Brazil, please contact Exoticca for details.
+For more information on package holidays to Brazil, please contact Exoticca for details.